REC's Mission - AIR QUALITY PERMITTING

 Provide air quality permitting and dispersion modeling solutions that support long-term sustainability and competitiveness of business and industry in Idaho.

-Cheryl A. Robinson is a licensed professional engineer (P.E.) in Idaho and California, and has 40 years' experience in industry and environmental & safety regulatory consulting.
+Cheryl A. Robinson is a licensed professional engineer (P.E.) in Idaho and California, and has over 40 years' experience in industry and environmental & safety regulatory consulting.

 Air Quality Permitting, Modeling, and Regulatory Compliance.
 From 2005 through 2014, Cheryl served as an air quality permit engineer and dispersion modeling analyst for the Idaho Department of Environmental Quality.